 Program Goals and Associated Student Learning Outcomes (SLOs)

-Student Learning Outcomes Associated with Goal #1: Train entry level Marriage and Family Therapists who are knowledgeable, systemic, integrative, and empirically-informed.
+Train entry-level Marriage and Family Therapists who are knowledgeable, systemic, integrative, and empirically-informed

 Outcome: Students will learn to utilize a systemic, integrative and empirically informed approach to planning and staging therapy.